min69u/Reforestation/README.md

-## What musical instrument is found in the bathroom?
-A tuba toothpaste.
+## Two fish are in a tank, one turns to the other and says, "how do you drive this thing?"